 By default, DirectX is the rendering engine for ArcGIS Pro.
 In most cases, it is the optimal setting.
 However, a particular model or driver of a graphics card may perform better on OpenGL rendering, and you can set OpenGL as your rendering engine.

 Regardless of which option you choose, ArcGIS Pro attempts to determine whether your graphics card supports the required capabilities for any version of the DirectX or OpenGL rendering engine.
-It will automatically choose the appropriate version of DirectX or OpenGL for your graphics card, or fall back to the slowest option (software rendering) if no graphics card is available to support the requested functionality.
+It will automatically choose the appropriate version of DirectX or OpenGL for your graphics card, or switch to the slowest option (software rendering) if no graphics card is available to support the requested functionality.

-The Vertical synchronization option ties the output of the graphics engine to the vertical refresh rate of the monitor to prevent situations where a portion of the screen doesn't get updated at the same time as another portion of the screen.
+The Vertical synchronization option ties the output of the graphics engine to the vertical refresh rate of the monitor to prevent situations where a portion of the screen isn't updated at the same time as another portion of the screen.
 This option is enabled by default and ensures that the screen only updates from top to bottom, which avoids creating a torn-edge effect between two regions of the screen.

 The Hardware antialiasing option enables filtering directly on the graphics card hardware, rather than software-based filtering.
 Hardware antialiasing can greatly improve the rendering quality of 2D and 3D content, but this option is only supported in hardware on high-end graphics cards.
 This option is not enabled by default.
 It provides higher quality rendering but may lower performance.